Rohit-554/NewsAppFlutterCleanArtitecture/CONTRIBUTION.md

 ## Prerequisites

-Before you can contribute to this project, you'll need to have the following tools and dependencies installed on your development environment:
+Before you can contribute to this project, you'll need to have the following tools and dependencies installed on your development environment:-
 - Android Studio
     - [Android Studio Download](https://developer.android.com/studio)
 - Visual Studio Code